frederic-perez/AmE-dictionary/data/idioms.md

 __the wee small hours (of the night/morning)__ The very early hours after midnight. _I was studying for the exam until the wee small hours of the morning, and now I can barely keep my eyes open!_
 __the whole nine yards__
 __the whole shebang__
-__then again__ :nine::m: [:sound: then again] From another standpoint; on the other hand; on second thought.
+__then again__ :nine::m: [:sound: then again] From another standpoint; on the other hand; on second thought; from a different, conflicting, or contradictory point of view.
 An opposite possibility. _I need a vacation.
-Then again, so do my coworkers._
+Then again, so do my coworkers._ _Then again, you might not remember it._
+__there and back__ Taking the distances to the end point and back to the beginning together as a single sum. _Look, the hike is nearly 12 miles there and back, so we’d better get going if we want to be home before dark._
 __there is (a) method to (one’s) madness__ There is a specific, rational purpose in what one is doing or planning, even though it may seem crazy or absurd to another person. _I know you don’t understand my motivation for this decision, but after the dust settles, you’ll see that there is a method to my madness._
 __there is aomething about xyz__ :two::hammer:
 __there is no way around it/that__ :two::dart::hammer: :es: no hay más remedio, no queda otro remedio